Language

 2

-Set your goal finish time using the hours, minutes, and seconds fields.
-The calculator updates your splits in real time as you adjust the time.
+Set your goal finish time in the hours, minutes, and seconds fields.
+The split table recalculates in real time as you adjust the numbers.

 3

-Pro tip: For negative and positive strategies, use the variation slider to control how much the pace changes between the first and last split (1% to 15%).
+Choose Even, Negative, or Positive splits.
+For Negative and Positive, use the Variation slider (1% to 15%) to control how much pace shifts between the first and last split.

 4